-She mentioned; rise in temperature, body aches, bitterness in the mouth, body weakness, and cold as some common symptoms associated with malaria and urged the students to visit the nearest health center if they see these changes in their body for testing and treatment.
+She mentioned; rise in temperature, body aches, bitterness in the mouth, body weakness, and cold as some common symptoms associated with malaria and urged the students to visit the nearest health center if they see these changes their body for testing and treatment.

-She urged students to patronize the Pfizer COVID-19 vaccine meant for children twelve years and above when it is in to get them protected against the COVID-19 virus.
+She urged students to patronize the Pfizer COVID-19 vaccine meant for children twelve years and above when it is in to get them protected against COVID-19 virus.

 She also charged students to always drink a lot of water to hydrate their body, eat fruits, vegetables to build their immune system in order to fight against diseases.

 The District School Health Education Programme (SHEP) coordinator, Madam Creaton Klu explained that children have a role to play in sustaining good practices in protecting the environment and making sure that it is clean.